 On the other hand, by the time one encounters 5,000 tokens of a word in English, there are no stems with a flexibility of zero.
 English flexibility ratings cluster in the lower range (∼ 0.3), but when sufficient tokens are encountered, there do not seem to be any truly inflexible words.
 Therefore it does seem to be true (for English at least) that words will eventually display some flexibility as the size of the corpus increases, but not that the overall flexibility of the word will increase.

 We can also look at the data for each language in aggregate.
 Figure 4.15 shows the cu- mulative mean flexibility for English per token encountered.
 Each time a new token of a lexical item was encountered, I calculated the current flexibility ratings of each lexical item encountered up to that point, and calculated their average.
 The resulting plot shows number of tokens encountered on the x-axis and mean flexibility for the entire corpus up to that point on the y-axis.
 Figure 4.16 shows parallel data for Nuuchahnulth.
 Both graphs clearly show that the average flexibility of the corpus does not increase as the corpus grows larger.
-Instead it remains flat after a sufficent number of tokens are encountered.
+Instead it remains flat after a sufficient number of tokens are encountered.